EleMed: Medication Reminder App

 Project Objective

 For this project, our team worked with Dr. Lisa Gualtieri to design an effective medication reminder device application and user interface.
 Dr. Gualtieri hypothesizes through her research that most existing medication reminder apps use time-based notifications, and are not very effective.
 Her vision was to instead create a medication reminder system that could be incorporated into a user’s personal morning routine, and uses contextual cues to send reminders.
-We also collaborated with Professor Jason Rife’s student Mechanical Engineering teams to create this product.

 The system has three components: